What Drives Probate Cost in California

 Attorney Work

-Legal fees depend on complexity.
+Legal fees depend on the estate's issues.
 A modest estate with title or creditor problems can cost more than a larger estate with clean paperwork.

 Use the result to set expectations, not to lock in a final fee quote.
 If the number looks high, the next question is whether all of the property really needs probate or whether some assets already transfer outside court.